jaripeeperkorn/LSTM_Process_Model_Structure/README.md

 This repository contains all process models, code and resutls concerning the paper "Can recurrent neural networks learn process model structure?"

-If using any of the code/data presented here please cite:
+If you use any of the code/data presented here please cite:
 Peeperkorn, J., vanden Broucke, S. & De Weerdt, J. Can recurrent neural networks learn process model structure?.
 J Intell Inf Syst (2022). https://doi.org/10.1007/s10844-022-00765-x

 The folder "Designed Models" contains the artificially generated models used (set 1).